Strong CP from a Hidden Chiral Condensate: Discussion and Conclusions

 We also showed that this model provides a natural dark matter candidate in the dark pions of the hidden sector, whose abundance is fixed by the freeze-in mechanism using the same portal that is responsible for transmitting the CP-violation to the Standard Model quark sector.
 There is ample parameter space where the strong CP problem and dark matter abundances are simultaneously resolved, while satisfying all the existing constraints.
 Furthermore, this parameter space favors smaller masses for the vector-like matter extending the visible sector.
 This provides a compelling target for future, high-energy proton colliders.

 While we have focused on a minimal implementation of this model, the features associated with having the CP violation originate from a chiral condensate could easily be implemented in more complicated theories.
 For instance, the $\lab{SU}(N)$ could straightforwardly be a part of a larger gauge group.
 One could also further suppress the contributions from higher-dimension operators by invoking additional symmetries (e.g., the gauged combination of baryon number and hypercharge in ref.~\cite{Asadi:2022vys}).
+This could significantly open the available parameter space, particularly in regions where the necessary tuning of the Yukawas from Eq.~\eqref{eq:delta_lambda_req} is less severe.
 The scalar portal could also be replaced with other dynamics to generate the four-fermion operators in Eq.~\eqref{eq:four_fermion_operators}; it would be interesting to study alternatives in which the hierarchy between $\LCP$ and $M$ is generated automatically.
+It would also be interesting to study realizations where the assumed flavor symmetry in the dark $\lab{SU}(N)$ sector is generated dynamically, as mentioned in Section~\ref{subsec:setup}.

 One notable barrier to further model-building is the challenge in constructing a supersymmetric version of the minimal model presented here.
 In a supersymmetric version of the present model, the $\tilde{\lambda}$ and $\tilde{\kappa}$ terms in Eq.~\eqref{eq:uv_lagrangian} are forbidden by holomorphy of the superpotential.
 As a result, there is only one term in Eq.~\eqref{eq:f_values}, and all the entries of $F_i$ have the same sign so there is no phase in the CKM matrix.
 Unlike minimal BBP models, this result is unchanged even if additional scalar degrees of freedom (with a $Z_N$ rather than a $Z_2$ symmetry) are added to the model; additional scalar mediators all communicate the same phase from the confining sector, and the CKM matrix remains real.
 A simple (if unsatisfying) resolution to this problem would be to add a second confining sector, but it would be interesting to explore other possibilities.